disnet/disnet.github.com/_posts/2012-12-20-how-to-read-macros.markdown

 If you remember your compilers class (or went to wikipedia), delimiter matching is what separates [context-free][ctx] languages (what parsers recognize) from [regular][reg] languages (what lexers recognize).

 This is one of the reasons why macros are big in the lisp family of languages (scheme, racket, clojure, etc.).
 S-expressions (with (all (those (parentheses)))) are already fully delimited so it becomes almost trivial to do delimiter matching.
-Some people call this homoiconicity but as Dave Herman [pointed out][icon], homoiconicity isn't really the point.
-It's not that the lisp family is homoiconic but rather that the nature of s-expressions makes it easy to implement `read`.
+Some people say this is due to [homoiconicity][homo] but as Dave Herman [pointed out][icon], homoiconicity isn't really the point.
+It's not that the lisp family is homoiconic but rather that the nature of s-expressions makes it easy to implement `read` which is necessary for macros.

 `read` is the crucial function that gives a little bit more structure to the array of tokens by matching up all those delimiters.
 Now instead of just a flat array of tokens we are going to get a *read tree:*